The scariest thing about Halloween is plastic!

-- Make your own costume: Use what you already own to fashion a new costume.
+- Make your own costume: Raid the fancy dress box at home to fashion your own costume.
 Halloween costumes don’t have to be frightening, you could also take advantage of the excuse to dress up as whatever you want.

 - Swap old costumes with friends: Give your old costumes another chance by giving them to a friend to wear.

 - Visit a charity shop: Rather than buying new, explore your local charity shops for outfits or finishing touches to your costume.

 - Refuse plastic tat: High street shops and supermarkets are awash with cheap plastic decorations that probably won’t withstand party wear and tear.
 Use material or cardboard for bunting, as well as cardboard and paper cut-out decorations, Paper dollies make great cobwebs.
 Reuse old decorations and Christmas lights.